Geo Tests: Reading Your Results

 Scale tests are the exact opposite.
 If observed results are higher than predicted results, that’s when we know a channel is making an impact.
 If predicted results are higher, the results are inconclusive.

-Confidence Rating
+Confidence Levels

 The goal is to prove the baseline hypothesis wrong.
 For each test, our platform reports the probability that the results we found would still happen under baseline conditions.
 The lower that probability is, the less likely the results are due to random chance.